Who should help me when I'm having a problem enrolling through the exchange or using my ACA-compliant coverage?

 One point that sometimes causes confusion is the need to terminate your coverage when you transition to another plan, including Medicare.
 Your individual-market plan will not automatically terminate when you obtain employer-sponsored health insurance, move to a new area, or turn 65.

-Your plan will terminate when you stop paying the premiums.
-But if you were receiving a premium subsidy, the termination date will be a month after the last premium you paid, and you’ll have to repay the IRS for the subsidy that was paid on your behalf during that extra month.
+Your plan will terminate if you just stop paying the premiums.
+But if you were receiving a premium subsidy, the termination date will then be a month after the last premium you paid, and you’ll have to repay the IRS for the subsidy that was paid on your behalf during that extra month.

 If your monthly premiums are automatically drafted from your bank account or charged to your credit card, you’ll need to be especially vigilant about canceling your coverage when you transition to a new plan.
-There is no mechanism that allows a plan to be retroactively canceled with a premium refund in situations where a person forgot to cancel their coverage.
+Plans cannot be retroactively canceled with a premium refund in situations where a person forgot to cancel their coverage.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.

 - Patient Protection and Affordable Care Act, HHS Notice of Benefit and Payment Parameters for 2025; Updating Section 1332 Waiver Public Notice Procedures; Medicaid; Consumer Operated and Oriented Plan (CO-OP) Program; and Basic Health Program.
 U.S. Treasury Department and U.S. Centers for Medicare and Medicaid Services.
 November 2023.